-- The Headteacher takes overall responsibility to ensure that the website content is accurate and the quality of presentation is maintained; - The school web site complies with the statutory DfE guidelines for publications; - Most material is the school's own work; where other's work is published or linked to, we credit the sources used and state clearly the author's identity or status; - The point of contact on the web site is the school address, telephone number and we use a general email contact address, e.g. admin@st-petersrc.plymouth.sch.uk Home information or individual e-mail identities will not be published; - Photographs published on the web do not have full names attached; - We do not use pupils' names when saving images in the file names or in the tags when publishing to the school website;
+- The Headteacher takes overall responsibility to ensure that the website content is accurate and the quality of presentation is maintained; - The school web site complies with the statutory DfE guidelines for publications; - Most material is the school's own work; where other's work is published or linked to, we credit the sources used and state clearly the author's identity or status; - The point of contact on the web site is the school address, telephone number and we use a general email contact address, e.g. admin@st-petersrc.plymouth.sch.uk Will not be published; - o Photographs published on the web do not have full names attached; - We do not use pupils' names when saving images in the file names or in the tags when publishing to the school website;

-We expect teachers using school approved blogs or wikis to password protect them and run from the school website.
+• We expect teachers using' school approved blogs or wikis to password protect them and run from the school website.